Providing Clear Guidance And Firm Representation

 Typical Injuries And Impairments

 Many people who work strenuous jobs suffer injuries that prevent them from working.
 Unlike workers’ compensation, Social Security benefits are for people who have an extended work history and who are unable to work for more than a year.
-There is a five-month waiting period to receive SSD.
+There is a five-month waiting period to receive SSDI.

 People who work construction, in the shipyards, in manufacturing, and other manual and skilled labor jobs are at greater risk for injury and are not as able to perform manual labor jobs when they are physically impaired.
 Some of the more common impairments which may be considered a physical disability are: